scandalouswool/rally/README.md

   - 'userReady': user is ready to receive Job
   - 'userJobDone': user sent back a finished Job
   - 'createProject': need to instantiate a new Project
+  - 'getAllProjects': user is requesting list of all Projects
   - 'error'

 2. Socket event handlers for client: